Bohdan Khmelnytsky: Final years

 Russia attacked Sweden in July 1656, while its forces were deeply involved in Poland.
 That war ended in status quo two years later, but it complicated matters for Khmelnytsky, as his ally was now fighting his overlord.
 In addition to diplomatic tensions between the tsar and Khmelnytsky, a number of other disagreements between the two surfaced.
 In particular, they concerned Russian officials' interference in the finances of the Cossack Hetmanate and in the newly captured Belarus.
 The tsar concluded a separate treaty with the Poles in Vilnius in 1656.
 The Hetman's emissaries were not even allowed to attend the negotiations.
+Khmelnytsky wrote an irate letter to the tsar accusing him of breaking the Pereiaslav agreement and contrasted this with the honesty of the Swedes:

-Khmelnytsky wrote an irate letter to the tsar accusing him of breaking the Pereiaslav agreement.
-He compared the Swedes to the tsar and said that the former were more honourable and trustworthy than the Russians.
+The Swedes are an honest people; when they pledge friendship and alliance, they honor their word.
+However, the Tsar, in establishing an armistice with the Poles and in wishing to return us into their hands, has be-haved most heartlessly with us.

 In Poland, the Cossack army and Transylvanian allies suffered a number of setbacks.
 As a result, Khmelnytsky had to deal with a Cossack rebellion on the home front.
 Troubling news also came from Crimea, as Tatars, in alliance with Poland, were preparing for a new invasion of Ukraine.
 Though already ill, Khmelnytsky continued to conduct diplomatic activity, at one point even receiving the tsar's envoys from his bed.